dccunning/rock-paper-scissors-/README.md

 ```

 #### Testing
-Run the `AllTests` class to verify all tests with
+Run all tests
 ```
-java -ea -cp out io.github.dccunning.AllTests
+mvn test
 ```

 Add any tests you like to the test classes in `src/test/java/io/github/dccunning/`